mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 sensors.
-The job of the boarding party in such cases is more psychological in nature: to impose authority, intimidate or to determine the nature and motives of the ship’s crew.
+The job of the boarding party in such cases is more psychological in nature: to impose authority, intimidate or to determine the nature and motives of the ship's crew.
 Other boarding parties have lower technology and might take hours since they must perform the inspection manually.